Fenugreek

 - ^ Petit P, et al. Effects of a fenugreek seed extract on feeding behaviour in the rat: metabolic-endocrine correlates.
 Pharmacol Biochem Behav.
 (1993)

-- ^ a b Podebrad F, et al. 4,5-dimethyl-3-hydroxy-2{5H}-furanone (sotolone)--the odour of maple syrup urine disease.
+- ^ a b Podebrad F, et al. 4,5-dimethyl-3-hydroxy-2{5H}-furanone (sotolone)--the odour of maple syrup urine condition.
 J Inherit Metab Dis.
 (1999)

 - ^ a b c d e f g h Kenny O, et al. Antioxidant properties and quantitative UPLC-MS analysis of phenolic compounds from extracts of fenugreek (Trigonella foenum-graecum) seeds and bitter melon (Momordica charantia) fruit.
 Food Chem.
 (2013)